 - Capacity to consolidate, expand, and integrate knowledge.

-- Disposition of methodologies and efficient self-learning skills for adapting to and updating new skills and scientific advances, as well as to changing needs in order to adopt an aptitude for innovation and creativity in the profession.
+- Disposition for methodologies and efficient self-learning skills to adapt to and update new knowledge and scientific advances, as well as to changing needs in order to adopt an aptitude for innovation and creativity in the profession.

 - Awareness about the importance of law as a regulatory system of social relations.